jdhernandezS1/CI_PP3_LIBRARY/README.md

 - The terminal's Refresh button
 - Fotter with social media developer

-### __Logical Design__
+### __Technical Design__

 #### Flowchart

-Flowchart consist in A black box that contains all functions is divided into 4 sections in the flowchart.
+Flowchart consist in design A black box that contains all functions is divided into sections in the flowchart.
-The functions are made in 3 clear boxes that serve the following 3 purposes: rent book, return book, and client information.
+The functions are made in clear boxes that serve the following the purposes: rent book, return book, client information and add book.

 <details><summary>Black Box</summary>